Screenshots Download Documentation Tutorials Partners Resources Contact Forum Search

 Instructions

-2. Decrease the "Threshold" number field or scroll the horizontal scroller until a number of lines appear in the image
+2. Threshold - Increase or decrease the "Threshold" number field or scroll the horizontal scroller until a number of lines appear in the image.

-3. Often many lines that are detected are very close in slope and proximity to each other and can create a meaningless image.
-Use the peak isolation number to remove lines close to each other.
+3. Isolation - Often many lines that are detected are very close in slope and proximity to each other and can create a meaningless image.
+Use the peak isolation number to remove lines whose slopes are close to each other.
 See below for a visual example.

-4. If selecting the module causes your machine to hang use the "Precision" to reduce the computational load on your machine.
+6. Precision - If the module causes your machine to slow down or hang use the "Precision" to reduce the computational load on your machine.
 The Hough transform is VERY cpu intensive and not all the points need to be analyzed in order for a useful result to appear.
-Changing the "Precision" value will reduce the number of points used in the transform.
+Changing the "Precision" value will reduce the number of points used in the transform by skipping over X number of points.

-7. If you have a gradient image (as apposed to a binary image) then checking the gradient will cause the transform to take into account the intensity of the edge.
+7. Edge Graident - If you have a gradient image (as apposed to a binary image) then checking the gradient will cause the transform to take into account the intensity of the edge.
 Thus strong edges will result in a higher peak value than weak edges which can make threshold detection easier.
+Note that this disables the bounding of lines.

-8. Select the color that the lines will be draw in (and also the peak indicators).
+10. Line Color - The color of the detected lines drawn in the main image (and also the peak indicators).

 Example